 If you want to make Mother's Day extra special in your restaurant, take things a step further and create an activity on top of the meal.
 Your guests will create memories in addition to a great holiday meal.

-5. Make a game out of it!
+12. Make a Game out of it!

-Last year, Bareburger gave a free dessert to every mom who gave their server the "secret password" (it was sweet mama bear, for the record).
+Bareburger gave a free dessert to every mom who gave their server the "secret password" (it was sweet mama bear, for the record).
 This was a fun and simple social media post that encouraged more visitors for Bareburger (that was shared and liked several times).

 This is an especially good Mother's Day dining promotion idea for bars, who may find it difficult to attract guests on this holiday.
 Don't market to families with small children, as they won't feel a bar is appropriate.
 Instead, invite musicians to perform and market your establishment as a "classy" choice for Mother's Day brunch or drinks.

-As always, the right prix-fixe menu can have a big impact on your bottom line.
-By using menu costing techniques, you can price your prix-fixe menu with historical data in mind, and set a goal for your amount of prix-fixe orders and prix-fixe sales on Mother's Day.
+As always, the right prix fixe menu can have a big impact on your bottom line.
+By using menu costing techniques, you can price your prix fixe menu with historical data in mind, and set a goal for your amount of prix fixe orders and prix fixe sales on Mother's Day.

-For example, Harvest, a fine dining restaurant in Cambridge, Mass., is offering a three-course prix-fixe Mother's Day brunch menu highlighting their commitment to fresh New England cuisine.
-With an adequate amount of choices for each course, as well as an option to include wine pairings with each dish for $25 extra, Harvest is sure to garner many restaurant reservations this Mother's Day.
+For example, Harvest, a fine dining restaurant in Cambridge, MA, offered a three-course prix-fixe Mother's Day brunch menu highlighting their commitment to fresh New England cuisine.
+With an adequate amount of choices for each course, as well as an option to include wine pairings with each dish for $25 extra, Harvest likely garnered many restaurant reservations for Mother's Day.

-14. Raffle off some Mother's Day prizes.
+15. Raffle off Some Mother's Day Prizes

 Mattenga's Pizzeria, a pizza shop in Schertz, Texas, raffled off a few prizes to lucky mothers on Mother's Day in 2016.

-Ten winners won a "Family Size 2 Topping Pizza," two mothers won a May Kay gift basket, and one received a four-hour cleaning coupon..
+Ten winners won a "Family Size 2 Topping Pizza," two mothers won a May Kay gift basket, and one received a four-hour cleaning coupon.

 This promotion engages guests at the restaurant, keeps them engaged on social media, and also brings them back to the restaurant when it's not a holiday, creating loyal customers.

-15. Regardless, share the love on social media!
+16. Regardless, share the love on social media!